 It was how I would meet the boy that broke me.

-It started off harmlessly, and I kept careful distance initially.
+It started off harmlessly, but I kept careful distance.
 He pursued me with sweet compliments, building up the friendship between us in planned out moves.
 He’d dart back and forth, playing hot one day and cold the next.
-I kept my distance and asked the few community members that I knew about his reputation.
+Still keeping my distance, I asked the few community members I knew about his reputation.

-They were all glowing, but then again, they were all friends of his.
+They were all glowing, but then again, they were all his friends.

 It felt good to be wanted by the opposite gender.
-I felt dizzy and confused by his loving attention, broken and weak by the comments he made about my intelligence and drive.
+I felt dizzy and confused by his loving attention, yet, weak by the comments he made about my intelligence and drive.
 I thought that was the way things worked.
 That he had a right to say those things.

 I didn’t have a camera on my laptop, but I persuaded my friend to lend me hers.
 I began skyping with him late into the night, the conversations mostly one-sided because he said he liked to listen to my voice.
 My exhaustion pushed me into delirious exhilaration, that I was doing something right for once.